pkelaita/l2m2/README.md

 Ideally, this wouldn't change anything on the output – just under the hood – but this is useful for working with foreign languages, etc.

 > [!TIP]
-> I _highly_ recommend using `prepend()` when calling Anthropic's models, and sticking with the default `strip()` for all other models that don't natively support JSON mode.
-From my personal testing, valid JSON is almost always produced when using `prepend()` with Anthropic's models and almost never produced with `strip()`, and vice versa for other models.
+> As mentioned above, L2M2 defaults to **prepend** for Anthropic models and **strip** for all others.
+I _highly_ recommend sticking with these defaults, especially with Anthropic's models.
+From my personal testing, valid JSON is almost always produced when using prepend with Anthropic's models and almost never produced with strip, and vice versa for other models.
 I'll gather rigorous data on this eventually, but if anyone has any insights, please let me know!

 ### Tools: Prompt Loader